 1- Programming starts and ends on the computer.
 You must be continually writing code at the computer to be working.

 In fact, before the programming phase of the coding, programmers spend serious time on identifying the problem and deciding on the solution.
-This is the part in which mind works more than hands.
-This means it is possible to find the answers while drinking coffee, talking to someone else or reading forums.
+It is the part in which the mind works more than hands, which means it is possible to find the answers while drinking coffee, talking to someone else, or reading forums.

 Therefore these statements are not rightful: “What kind of programmer is he?
 He has not touched the keyboard for hours.” or “You, programmers, are surfing the internet all day, what an easy job!“.